Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 Default value: `'*'`
 ## 2.6.
 DeleteUserCreatedSignatures
 Shall the script delete signatures which were created by the user itself?
-The default value for this parameter is `$false`.

-Remark: The script always deletes signatures which were deployed by the script earlier, but are no longer available in the central repository.

 Default value: `$false`
 ## 2.7.
+CleanScriptCreatedSignatures
+Shall the script delete signatures which were created by the script before but are no longer available as template?

+Default value: `$true`
+## 2.8.
 SetCurrentUserOutlookWebSignature
 Shall the script set the Outlook Web signature of the currently logged in user?

 If the parameter is set to `$true` and the current user's mailbox is not configured in any Outlook profile, the current user's mailbox is considered nevertheless.
 This way, the script can be used in environments where only Outlook Web is used.

 Default value: `$true`
-## 2.8.
+## 2.9.
 SetCurrentUserOOFMessage
 Shall the script set the Out of Office (OOF) auto reply message of the currently logged in user?

 If the parameter is set to `$true` and the current user's mailbox is not configured in any Outlook profile, the current user's mailbox is considered nevertheless.
 This way, the script can be used in environments where only Outlook Web is used.

 Default value: `$true`
-## 2.9.
+## 2.10.
 OOFTemplatePath
 Path to centrally managed Out of Office (OOF) auto reply templates.

 Local and remote paths are supported.